tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/healthcareapis/index.md

 ---
-title: Azure REST API for FHIR REST API | Microsoft Docs ms.service: healthcare-apis
+title: Azure Health Data Services | Microsoft Docs ms.service: healthcare-apis
-author: matjazl
+author: mikaelweave
-ms.author: matjazl
+ms.author: mikaelw
-ms.manager: dseven
+ms.manager: matjazl
 ---

-# Azure API for FHIR REST API reference
+# Azure Health Data Services REST API reference

-Azure API for FHIR enables rapid exchange of data through FHIR APIs, backed by a managed Platform-as-a Service (PaaS) offering in the cloud.
-It makes it easier for anyone working with health data to ingest, manage, and persist Protected Health Information [PHI](https://www.hhs.gov/answers/hipaa/what-is-phi/index.html) in the cloud.
+Azure Health Data Services is a set of managed API services based on open standards and frameworks that enable workflows to improve healthcare and offer scalable and secure healthcare solutions.
+Using a set of managed API services and frameworks that’s dedicated to the healthcare industry is important and beneficial because health data collected from patients and healthcare consumers can be fragmented from across multiple systems, device types, and data formats.Gaining insights from health data is one of the biggest barriers to sustaining population and personal health and overall wellness understanding.
+Bringing disparate systems, workflows, and health data together is more important today.
+A unified and aligned approach to health data access, standardization, and trend capturing would enable the discovery of operational and clinical insights.
+We can streamline the process of connecting new device applications and enable new research projects.
+Using Azure Health Data Services as a scalable and secure healthcare solution can enable workflows to improve healthcare through insights discovered by bringing Protected Health Information (PHI) datasets together and connecting them end-to-end with tools for machine learning, analytics, and AI.

 ## Operations

-The Azure API for FHIR REST API provides operations for working with the following resources:
+Azure Health Data Services REST API provides operations for working with the following resources:

 | Operation group | Description                                                        |
 |-----------------|--------------------------------------------------------------------|